gkovacs/textmatch/README.md

     ./htmlgen.rg pcmanfm-annotated.po > pcmanfm-annotated.html

 If you open the file pcmanfm-annotated.html, it will have each of the screenshots displayed alongside the messages.

+# Testing

+This software was tested by comparing the automatic screenshot-message matches to manual matches.
+The manual matches for pcmanfm are stored in pcmanfm-reference.po; the possible screenshots which would be valid matches are indicated by a comment starting with #%

+    #% /home/geza/workspace/textmatch/pcmanfm-screenshots/11.png(229,160,117,10)~~~~~~Detailed List View
+    #% /home/geza/workspace/textmatch/pcmanfm-screenshots/5.png(229,160,117,10)~~~~~~Detailed Llst View
+    #% /home/geza/workspace/textmatch/pcmanfm-screenshots/6.png(229,160,117,10)~~~~~~Detailed Llst View
+    #% /home/geza/workspace/textmatch/pcmanfm-screenshots/10.png(229,160,117,10)~~~~~~Detalled Llst View

+We can then assess the accuracy of the software by seeing whether the match made by textmatch.rb is among these.
+This is done by the script accuracy.rb, which you supply a message file containing both #& (automatic match) and #% (manual match) annotations, and it reports statistics:

+    ./textmatch.rb pcmanfm-reference.po pcmanfm-screenshots/*.png > pcmanfm-reference-tested-tess2.po
+    ./accuracy.rb pcmanfm-reference-tested-tess2.po > pcmanfm-reference-tested-tess2.txt

 # License